brandur/sorg/content/nanoglyphs/048-llms.md

 * It's made terminal work so much more plausible.
 When using infrequent-but-necessary CLI invocations, the amount of work needed to look up the right docs and string together a working command is *absurd*.
 An example I ran into recently was scaling an AWS Fargate service down and back up, which has an awscli command, but one which Amazon makes stupidly hard to discover.
 Now, the LLM figures it out.

-My LLM is doing a lot of the work I don't love doing, leaving the choice parts for the human..
+My LLM is doing a lot of the work I don't love doing, leaving the choice parts for the human.
 I like writing code and will often still write the core of a feature myself, and with Claude helping me fill the edges and boilerplate.

 ---